palomaresendiz/Workout-Timer/README.md

 One of the main obstacles I ran into was adding sound.
 The current audio plugin, audioplayers, had some bugs that weren't allowing me to play sound effects.
 Ultimately, I had to upgrade the plugin to audioplayers 5.2.1 to get the sound to work.
 I learned to inspect and configure the pubspec.yaml because of this hurdle.

 I chose to work with the open source framework, Flutter because it is growing in popularity and I wanted to challenge myself by developing my app in Dart, a language I hadn't used before.
+Flutter is a good framework to learn because it is applicable to both Android and IOS.
 I gained experience in setting up an SDK, configuring plugins and designing pages for a mobile app.